-Ueli Schweizer, concertmaster
+Ueli Schweizer, Concertmaster

-Miriam Bryant, principal
+Miriam Bryant, Principal

 Anne Marie Schwankl

-Karen Huey, principal
+Karen Huey, Principal

-Elisabeth Crandall, principal
+Elisabeth Crandall, Principal

 Dr. Bill Hall

-Reinette S. Stephenson, principal
+Reinette S. Stephenson, Principal

-Lauren Winkens, principal
+Lauren Winkens, Principal

-Eric Keith, principal
+Eric Keith, Principal

-Van Groce, Jr., principal
+Van Groce, Jr., Principal

-Ulric (Ueli) Schweizer is in his nineteenth season as concertmaster of the LCCO.
+Ulric (Ueli) Schweizer is in his nineteenth season as concertmaster of LCCO.
 A native of Georgia, Ueli began playing violin at age ten when his family moved to South Carolina.
 With a B.A. in music from UNC-Greensboro, he is an active performer, playing regularly in a myriad of venues and for a variety of occasions in the Piedmont region.

-Tara Villa Keith served as cover conductor with the Charlotte Symphony Orchestra; assistant conductor for the Hot Springs Music Festival (Arkansas) and has guest conducted the Northwest School of the Arts Symphonic Orchestra, North Carolina All Eastern Regional Strings Orchestra, Union Symphony Orchestra (North Carolina), Macon Symphony Orchestra (Georgia), and Opera at USC (South Carolina).
+Previously, Villa Keith served as cover conductor with the Charlotte Symphony Orchestra; assistant conductor for the Hot Springs Music Festival (Arkansas); guest conductor for the Northwest School of the Arts Symphonic Orchestra, North Carolina All Eastern Regional Strings Orchestra, Union Symphony Orchestra (North Carolina), Macon Symphony Orchestra (Georgia), and Opera at USC (South Carolina).

 (List includes musicians who have performed in one or more LCCO concerts).